PineappleRind/latinstudy/src/routes/api/data/README.md

     "translation": "across"
   }
   ```
-  Where `lesson` is which lesson the word is first shown in the Henle Latin book.
+  Where `lesson` is which lesson the word is first shown in the Henle Latin First Year book.
+  `lesson` 43 equals Lesson 1 in the Henle Latin Second Year book.

 Strings are used for "comments" and are stripped out before being served on the API.